FaritZafar/CC/Project/Phase 3/Report README.md

 | 63761          | Humaira Noor                |
 | 63052          | Ibadullah                   |
 | 63064          | Ashar akhtar                |

+## Introduction about Compiler
+A compiler is a program that can read a program in one language - the source language - and translate it to an equivalent program in another language - the target language.
+An important role of the compiler is to detect any errors in the source program during the translation process

+## Structure of a compiler
+There are two parts involved in the translation of a program in the source language into a semantically equivalent target program: analysis and synthesis.
+The analysis part breaks up the source program into constituent pieces and imposes a grammatical structure on them.
+It then uses this structure to create an intermediate representation of the source program.
+The analysis part also collects information about the source program and stores it in a data structure called a symbol table, which is passed along with the intermediate representation to the synthesis part.
+The synthesis part constructs the desired target program from the intermediate representation and the information in the symbol table.
+The analysis part is often called the front end of the compiler and the synthesis part is called as the back end.

 ## Phase 1
 he language specifications for Mini C can be found here: